abitrolly/windows/README.md

-# windows
-bits and pieces for paid Windows projects
+Continuous integration snippets and common issues for Python + Windows builds.